Kecharis Monastery: Complex

 The main group of the complex consists of three churches, two chapels and a gavit, to the west of which, a few dozen meters away, there is another church with its own vestry at the side of a road leading to the forest.
 There still are many tombstones around these monuments.

-Saint Grigor Church
+Saint Grigor Lusavorich Church

 The main temple, the church of Saint Grigor, is the monastery's first structure erected by Grigor Magistros Pahlavuni in 1013.
 Being of a domed hall type, it is one of the typical church structures of the period of developed feudalism in Armenia.
 The interior of the temple is divided into three spaces by two pairs of wall-attached abutments.
 The central (and largest) space of the church is crowned by a broad cupola resting on spherical pendentives.
 The cupola and pendentives were destroyed by an earthquake in 1927, and reconstructed in 2000.

 The semicircular altar apse has two-storey vestries on either side.
 Three triangular niches behind the altar provide openings for light.
 The sole of the altar has carved geometrical ornament, alternating with rosettes in places.